Packet Fusion Announces Its IT Advisory Practice: Empowering Businesses to Accelerate Business Outcomes

 All too many companies assume the security of their systems and data are adequate until they’re hit with an attack, and by then, it’s too late.
 The results can be devastating.
 According to the National Cyber Security Alliance, 60% of small and medium businesses that are hacked go out of business after six months.
 To monitor, detect, and respond to cyber security attacks, book a meeting with us to discuss your situation.

 Don’t make the mistake of thinking that a firewall is a comprehensive security solution.
 In fact, it’s only part of one.
 It examines data coming into and out of your network and provides

 extensive filtering.
 This is powerful, but it’s only one link in the chain.

 Especially when protecting your high-value business data, any approach to data and network security that is NOT comprehensive will lead to calamity.
 Those who simply install a firewall anddeclare themselves secure often find themselves proven wrong.

-Everybody needs to start somewhere, and most people start securing their systems by putting up a firewall and some anti-malware, anti-virus, maybe even anti-spam protection.
+Everybody needs to start their security journey somewhere, and most people start securing their systems by putting up a firewall and some anti-malware, anti-virus, maybe even anti-spam protection.

 The purpose of a firewall is to enforce your security policy, but many never set up the rules in it.
 Determining what kinds of data from what sources can go where and what data to stop cold and reject is essential.
 If you don’t have a security policy you really

 have nothing to enforce, rendering the firewall pretty useless.